Demystifying Tubal Tensor Algebra: Tubal SVD and Eckart-Young-like Low-rank Tensor Approximations

 \subsection{Hilbert Algebra Structure}

 Even though the t-SVD exists for {\em every} tubal ring, Eckart-Young-like optimality was proved only for $\matM$ being proportional to a unitary matrix.
 In this subsection we seek to understand what distinguishes tubal rings with scaled unitary $\matM$ from ones that do not.

-Consider an element $\va \in \KM$, and define $T_\va:\KM \to \KM$ via $T_\va(\vx)=\va\Mprod \vx$.
-This is a linear operator, so it has an adjoint $T^\adj$ with respect to the inner product defined by the dot product, aka Frobenius inner product, $\dotprod{\va}{\vb}\coloneqq \va^\T \vb$.
-We would expect that this adjoint will be given by the conjugate to $\va$, i.e., $T^\adj_\va(\vy)=T_{\va^\sconj}(\vy)=\va^\sconj \Mprod \vy$, however it is easy to build counter examples for which this does not hold.
-However, if $\matM$ is a scaled unitary matrix then it does hold, as the following proposition shows (it actually holds for a slightly larger class of matrices).
-We remark that the equality it proves is a key requirement of so-called ``Hilbert algbera'' structures~\cite{Takesaki2003}.
+In Appendix~\ref{app:hilbert-algebra} we show that for scaled unitary $\matM$ (and a slightly larger class of matrices), the tubal ring carries a so-called ``Hilbert algebra'' structure~\cite{Takesaki2003}: the adjoint, with respect to the Frobenius inner product, of the multiplication operator $T_\va(\vx)\coloneqq\va\Mprod\vx$ is given by multiplication by the conjugate $\va^\sconj$.
+Though we have not formally linked this Hilbert algebra structure to the Eckart-Young-like results (Theorems~\ref{thm:first-eckart-young} and~\ref{thm:second-eckart-young}), we conjecture that the Hilbert structure is what enables them.